truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/035-the-shorter-discourse-to-saccaka.md

 "Master Gotama, a head-anointed noble king - for example, King Pasenadi of Kosala or King Ajātasattu Vedehiputta of Magadha - would exercise the power in his own realm to execute those who should be executed, to fine those who should be fined, and to banish those who should be banished.
 For even these [oligarchic] communities and societies such as the Vajjians and the Mallians exercise the power in their own realm to execute those who should be executed, to fine those who should be fined, and to banish those who should be banished; so all the more so should a head-anointed noble king such as King Pasenadi of Kosala or King Ajātasattu Vedehiputta of Magadha.
 He would exercise it, Master Gotama, and he would be worthy to exercise it."

 13. "What do you think, Aggivessana?
-When you say thus: 'Material form is my self,' do you exercise any such power over that material form as to say: 'Let my form be thus; let my form not be thus'?" ${ }^{\prime 274}$ When this was said, Saccaka the Nigartha's son was silent.
+When you say thus: 'Material form is my self,' do you exercise any such power over that material form as to say: 'Let my form be thus; let my form not be thus'?" [^274] When this was said, Saccaka the Nigartha's son was silent.

 A second time the Blessed One asked the same question, and a second time Saccaka the Nigartha's son was silent.
 Then the Blessed One said to him: "Aggivessana, answer now.
 Now is not the time to be silent.
 If anyone, when asked a reasonable question up to the third time by the Tathagata, still does not answer, his head splits into seven pieces there and then."